maithrreye/maithrreye/README.md

 - 👋 Hi, I’m Maithrreye [She/Her][Pronoun: My- tray- e] from India :india: living in Canada :canada:
 - 👀 I’m interested in modelling End-to-End Machine learning systems and software.
-- 💻 I’m currently working as a Research Assistant @ UoA.
+- 💻 I’m currently working as a Machine learning Scientist@Amii.
-- 👯 I’m looking to collaborate with fellow techies to work in intresting ML/DL/NLP projects.

 ### How to reach me